Jvmd95/NLP-project-guide/README.md

 ### Twitter listener

 Use it to extract data from Twitter in real time.
 In the variable "listening" write whatever keywork you want to filter tweets.
-The filtered tweets will be inserted in a new sqlite database that will be created in the same working directory you execute the script.
+The filtered tweets will be inserted in a new sqlite database that will be created in the same directory you execute the script.

 ### Twitter search

 Search in Twitter for a particular query.
 This will only return tweets made at the moment of execution or in the past, with a limit of 7 days in the past.
-Also creates a sqlite database in the cwd.
+Also creates a sqlite database.

 ## Cleaning data, from sql database to csv